yu-xue-ying/yu-xue-ying.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Xueying Yu. **I will join the State University of New York at Albany (SUNY Albany) as a research faculty in Sep 2024.
 I am looking for highly motivated PhD students, postdocs, and visiting scholars.
-Please contact me (yxy@stanford.edu) if you are interested.**
+Please email me (yxy@stanford.edu) if you are interested.**

 I am a postdoctoral fellow in Earth System Science at the [Jackson Lab](https://jacksonlab.stanford.edu/), [Stanford University](https://www.stanford.edu/).
 I received my PhD degree from [University of Minnesota Twin Cities](https://twin-cities.umn.edu/) in 2022, as a future investigator of the NASA Earth and Space Science Fellowship, advised by [Prof. Dylan Millet](https://atmoschem.umn.edu/).
 I received bachelor degree in Atmospheric Science and master degree in Meteorology from [Nanjing University](https://as.nju.edu.cn/as_en/main.htm).